 Before installing wiring, you may need to trace the wire connections with a pencil and paper.
 Make a realistic sketch of the wires.
 Label where each wire goes to and comes from.
 Also note the wire colors.

 With the drawing as a guide, you may now install the new wiring or add additional connections or outlets.
 Run the red and black wires, starting from the newly set outlet towards the battery or converter.

 Fold the wire ends and attach them to their corresponding partners.
 Red wires should go to the inline fuse holder and black to the battery wire.
 At the newly set outlet, connect the red terminal wire to the positive post and the black to the negative one.

 Step 4 - Finish the Installation

-Finally you may replace the stuff you previously removed–the exterior sheets, the trims and moldings, fixtures, connectors and outlets.
+Replace the stuff you previously removed–the exterior sheets, the trims, and moldings, fixtures, connectors, and outlets.